NGC 4523

 NGC 4523 is a Magellanic spiral galaxy located about 35 to 50 million light-years away in the constellation Coma Berenices.
 It was discovered by astronomer Heinrich d'Arrest on April 19, 1865.
 NGC 4523 is a member of the Virgo Cluster.
 A distance of (13 ± 2 Mpc) for NGC 4523 was derived from using yellow supergiants in the galaxy as standard candles.

-On December 23, 1999, a Type II supernova designated as SN 1999gq was detected in NGC 4523.
+Supernova

+One supernova has been observed in NGC 4523: